w-yeehong/tp/docs/UserGuide.md

 Example(s):
 * `editroom 1 p/alex`.
 Allocates alex to Room #1.

+Expected Outcome: <br>
+The result box displays the message, "Edited Room: Room Number: 1 Patient: Alex Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020
+Phone: 12345678 Age: 23 Comment: - TaskList: -".
+Details panel will show the details of the room with the allocated patient.

 ### 5.3 Room

 #### 5.3.1 Initialize rooms in hotel: `initRooms`